ushineko/cpp-examples/README.md

 Usage
 --
 After a successful build you will have the following files:
-* zmq_ventilator - the task generator
+* zmq_ventilator - the task generator. listens on port tcp/30001.
-* zmq_worker - the program that does actual work
+* zmq_worker - the program that does actual work. connects to the ventilator and sink ports.
-* zmq_sink - task collector and output
+* zmq_sink - task collector and output. listens on port tcp/30002.

 While you can start up the parts in any order, the recommended order is sink first, followed by workers, followed by the ventilator.